msokolov/lux/INSTALL.md

 # Lux 0.5 Installation #

-Lux is distributed as a compiled library, with some required dependent libraries, including Saxon-HE and Woodstox, and as a complete application server bundle.
+Lux is distributed as a compiled library, with some required dependent libraries, including Saxon-HE and Woodstox, designed to be dropped into an existing Solr installation, and as a complete application server bundle, including Solr and all of its dependencies.
 The complete source code is also available (via GitHub).
 When the library is installed in the context of a Solr installation it provides an XQuery REST service.
 The app server bundle wraps a Solr installation in a thin proxy layer (provided by embedded Jetty) and provides